 Wal-mart usually has small pillows for less than $5.
 Other travel pillows can be found in many places.

 -On the packing list a Bible with preferably OT and NT is listed.
 Both OT and NT are always needed. so, bring a Bible with both, And the smaller the Bible, the less it will weigh.

 -Lotions or deodorants with high concentration of perfume will attract bugs.
 Don't bring these.

 -You might consider putting Scotch Guard on your outer layer of clothing and hiking boots.
 Scotch Guard can be found in the laundry care section at Walmart (near the laundry detergent.)

 -Gallon size ziplock bags can be really helpful when packing your backpack.
 If you pack in ziplocks before you leave home, you can just transfer your ziplocks to the backpack without having to make decisions about what to put in your pack.
 Ziplocks also keep all of your clothes dry in case your backpack gets wet.

 -When we arrive, we will be transferring our things from our bags to the backpacks.
 (They provide the packs.)
 It will save us time when we get there if you will have your stuff separated according to what you need for the mountain and what you need for the trip home.
-Ziplock baggies also work really well — especially if you will pack all of your "backpack stuff" into the ziplock baggies before we go to Colorado.
+Again, ziplock baggies work really well — especially if you will pack all of your "backpack stuff" into the ziplock baggies before we go to Colorado.
 Then you can just grab the baggies and put them in pack and "walla" you're done.